MelanieLinares/portfolio-new/site/content/post/building-a-better-internal-starbucks-portal-to-improve-resource-management.md

           ### How might we avoid errors when users change how revenue is divided and utilized?

           Existing APIs for each portfolio were causing issues due to calculations occurring after form submission and only within a current portfolio set.
 If revenue allotment totals for portfolios A, B, and C combined were below 100%, users could make changes.
-Currently there was not user feedback for this issue prior to submission and an unclear error after submission.
+Currently there was no user feedback for this issue prior to submission and an unclear error after submission.
           ![test](img/error-data.jpg)

-          The UI was not properly informing users when a portfolio or a sub-portfolio would cause the main portfolio to exceed 100%.
+          The UI was not properly informing users when a portfolio would cause resources to exceed 100%.
 The big question was how should errors be handled within the UI and within the API?
 Could and should error states be avoided?
       - type: introw
         blurbsw:
           - textw: >-